August 27-29, 2018

 Principal, Melissa S. Brown & Associates, LLC & Adjunct Faculty, Lilly School of Philanthropy

 In her keynote session, Melissa will share groundbreaking research from 2017 on key fundraising metrics, insight into important changes in donor preferences and habits, and leading intelligence you need to plan and fundraise in the year ahead.

 Melissa helps charities turn knowledge into action.
-Consulting services range from literature reviews to survey design and analysis.
-Melissa is also a highly-rated speaker and facilitates courses for The Fund Raising School at Indiana University.
-In 2016, she was ranked as one of the top 25 speakers on philanthropy in the U.S. She is an approved provider for CFRE International and her presentations can qualify for CEUs for that certification.
-Recent customized presentations include sessions for AFP chapters in Greater Cincinnati, Greater Louisville, and the Permian Basin.
+Her experience ranges from literature reviews to survey design and analysis.
+Melissa is also a highly-rated speaker and facilitates courses for the Lilly School of Philanthropy at Indiana University.
+In 2016, she was ranked as one of the top 25 speakers on philanthropy in the U.S. She is also an approved provider for CFRE International and her presentations can qualify for CEUs for that certification.

 Session: More than money… thinking beyond the annual appeal

 From transactional giving to transformational giving, Deborah’s keynote session will provide insights on relationship building and giving in the digital age.
 Deborah has experience as an attendee at THE Foundations Seminar while serving as a trustee for the Alpha Gamma Delta Foundation.